 The use of teachers and facilities from outside the school, including support services

-The Educational Psychologist visits the school following discussion with the SENCO/Assistant SENCO as to the purpose of each visit.
+The Educational Psychologist visits the school following discussion with the SENCO as to the purpose of each visit.

 Representatives from Enhanced Mainstream Provision visit as and when requested to provide specific information, share resources and provide in-service training.